ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 -	Mixed expressions for periods - they contain an absolute and a relative expression together
 -	Graphic editor – allows you to choose from a calendar

-The period will present itself as Starting date and End date in the fields “From XXXX” and “To XXXX” when you set a period in one of these ways.
+The period will present itself as Starting date and End date in the fields *From XXXX* and *To XXXX* when you set a period in one of these ways.

 ![Filtering period](pictures/filtering-period.png)

 ## Absolute expressions

-The <b>absolute expressions</b> for periods set the day, the month and eventually the year’s absolute value in an absolute (fixed, specific) expression (for example: 31.01.2021).
+The <b>absolute expressions</b> for periods set the day, the month and eventually the year’s absolute value in an absolute (fixed, specific) expression (**for example**: 31.01.2021).
 If you do not set a year, the absolute expression takes the current one.
 Their general appearance is:

 <b>Month</b> <br>
 <b>Month.Year</b> <br>